nekooooooooo/steam-wishlist-combination-generator/README.md

 - Export your wishlist to a json file named `wishlist.json`
 - Clone this repository
 - Place `wishlist.json` inside `../steam-wishlist-combination`
-- Optionally, change currency inside the code (will create a config for this maybe) currently it's in my currency but it should work still
+- Optionally, change currency inside the code, line 6 `CURRENCY = "<currency>"` (will create a config for this maybe) currently it's in my currency but it should work still
 - Run script

 ## Credits